-• You can install MyID onto servers hosted in Microsoft Azure and use the Microsoft SQL Azure database platform.
-For more details, see the Microsoft Azure Integration Guide.
+- You can install MyID onto servers hosted in Microsoft Azure and use the Microsoft SQL Azure database platform.
+For more details, see the Microsoft Azure Integration Guide. - You can install MyID onto servers hosted on AWS EC2 virtual machines and use an Amazon RDS for SQL Server database instance; see the Amazon Web Services Integration Guide.

-5 Clients for Windows desktop operating systems
+5 Clients for desktop operating systems

 MyID clients provide a user interface for administrators and self-service users.
-These are provided for Windows operating systems.
+These are provided for Windows and macOS operating systems.